Regularized Optimal Transport is Ground Cost Adversarial: Experiments

-We compute $\opt{\Omega}$ using projected SGD, see the computational details in the appendix.
-We then use this one-dimensional metric $d^2_{\opt{\Omega}}$ as a ground metric for OT-based color transfer~\cite{rabin2014adaptive}: an optimal transport plan $\bpi$ between two color palettes $\bmu_i, \bnu_j$ gives a way to transfer colors from one painting to the other.
+We compute $\opt{\Omega}$ using projected SGD.
+We then use this ``one-dimensional'' metric $d^2_{\opt{\Omega}}$ as a ground metric for OT-based color transfer~\cite{rabin2014adaptive}: an optimal transport plan $\bpi$ between two color palettes $\bmu_i, \bnu_j$ gives a way to transfer colors from one painting to the other.
 Visually, transferring the colors using the classical quadratic cost $\|\cdot\|^2$ or the adversarially-learnt one-dimensional metric $d^2_{\opt{\Omega}}$ makes no major difference, showing that when regularized, OT can extract sufficient information from lower dimensional representations.